hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

 1. You can now access the private key and use it to ssh into your ec2 instances

 :::warning
 When we generate the private key a .gitignore is added to ignore any files ending in decrypted.
-Make sure that you don't include the decyrpted files in your git commits
+Make sure that you don't include the decrypted files in your git commits
 :::

 ## Encrypting a secret file